August 26th 2017 @ 4.25am – My phone rings

-It was in this moment I captured Antonia bringing Ultan to her lips and planting a kiss.
+It was at this moment I captured Antonia bringing Ultan to her lips and planting a kiss.

-The happiness in the room that day was off the scale.
+The happiness in the room that day was off the chart!

-After a while Antonia give Ultan his first feed.
+After a while, Antonia gave Ultan his first feed.
 I must share with you at this point another extraordinary act of kindness.
 Antonia had used a breast pump to stock Paul and Neil’s freezer full to the brim with breast milk!
 She did this throughout her pregnancy and still continues to do so.

 Yeah, I KNOW!!

 Are you blown away yet?

 Eventually, Ultan was weighed and dressed and everyone had a chance to have a cuddle.
 As I watched these events unfold I couldn’t help but document the exchanged glances, the tender touches and to witness the love that beamed from Paul and Neil.

 Finally, they were a family.